benbuck/finestray/README.md

 Finestray is distributed under the [Apache License, Version 2.0](LICENSE).

+Please see the (privacy policy)[PRIVACY.md] for information about privacy concerns.

 Uses the [cJSON library](https://github.com/DaveGamble/cJSON) for JSON parsing.

 Uses some [Google Noto Emoji](https://github.com/googlefonts/noto-emoji) for image artwork.